upperlinecode/CS-and-the-City-Curriculum/data/collection.md

 ## Launch

-#### The Gentrification of NYC
+#### The Shifting Demographics of NYC

 Make a copy of this [NYC Census Demographics by Council District](https://docs.google.com/spreadsheets/d/15uTiVHDRNAc4bDdrC8W13T-0oXXyWsrzVTAKnwchlQs/edit?usp=sharing) Google Sheet.

-1. Based on the four worksheets, what ethnic group saw the greatest population increase from 2000 to 2010?
+1. Based on the fourth worksheet (All Districts), what ethnic group saw the greatest population increase from 2000 to 2010?
 What ethnic group saw the greatest population decrease from 2000 to 2010?
 2. Compare the population changes in Districts 3, 6, and 10.
 Which changed the most?
+Why is this question particularly hard to answer?
-3. Which sheet(s) would make the best case for gentrification of NYC?
-4. Which sheet(s) show gentrification isn't occurring in NYC?
+3. Which sheet(s) would make the best case for [gentrification](https://www.youtube.com/watch?v=V0zAvlmzDFc) of NYC?
+Which sheet(s) show gentrification isn't occurring in NYC?
-5. Where did this data come from?
+4. Where did this data come from?
 Do you trust that source?
-6. What if the data didn't indicate its source - would you still trust it?
+5. What if the data didn't indicate its source - would you still trust it?

 #### Additional Reading